Carnivore Diet 101

 Carnivore Diet Frequently Asked Questions

 You might still have some unanswered questions when it comes to the carnivore diet.
-So let’s dive into some of the most commonly asked questions and address any doubts you might have about taking the plunge and jumping into an all-meat diet.
+So let’s dive into some of the most commonly asked questions and address any doubts you might have about taking the plunge into an all-meat diet.

 What About Fiber – Don’t I Need it?

 The need for fiber is one of the most pervasive and harmful dietary myths.
 We’ve been indoctrinated with the misconception that the fiber found in plants and grains is essential to our health.
 But this couldn’t be further from the truth.

 - Disrupt your gut flora – leading to dysbiosis